s-victor/TinyPedal/docs/customization.md

     Fuel consumption
 Set fuel consumption per lap.

-    Starting fuel
-Set starting fuel for calculating `Average refueling` per pit stop.
-If the value is set to `0`, `Tank capacity` will be used instead.
-Maximum value cannot exceed `Tank capacity`.

     Race minutes
 Set race length in minutes for time-based race.
 Note, option is disabled if `Race laps` is set.